 This can help managers get a more complete picture of what’s going on with each project and make sure everyone’s working properly.

-3. Setting clear communication channels
+3. Establish clear communication channels

 To increase your efficiency, you need to remove silos between departments and establish a single channel for communication — one that helps you communicate in context and centralizes your information into a single place.

-- Built-in messaging: add context to each item and brainstorm ideas with your team with more ease.
+- Built-in messaging: add context to each item and brainstorm ideas with your team with more ease

-- Video conferencing: integrate video conferencing apps like Zoom and turn meetings into items to increase attendance.
+- Video conferencing: integrate video conferencing apps like Zoom and turn meetings into items to increase attendance

-- Tagging: tag specific team members within items and make sure nothing slips through the cracks.
+- Tagging: tag specific team members within items and make sure nothing slips through the cracks

-- Notifications: notify team members whenever a task is completed and receive notifications for important events in your organization.
+- Notifications: notify team members whenever a task is completed and receive notifications for important events in your organization

-Besides, thanks to our “Activity Log” feature, you can visualize the entire history you’ve had with a specific teammate or client.
+And with an “Activity Log” feature, you can visualize the entire history you’ve had with a specific teammate or client.

-Sending constant reports and updates can be time-consuming and challenging for most teams.
+Sending constant reports and updates is time-consuming and challenging for most teams.
 Here’s where automations can help.

 Recent studies from McKinsey, a leading management consulting firm, suggest that 3 out of 10 activities can be fully automated in 60% of all occupations, including reports and status changes.

 Streamlining the reporting process is pretty straightforward on monday.com Work OS.
 In the automations center, you can build “If this, then that” automations that help you automate any type of status change or report.

-For example, you could set an automation so that every time a task is completed you receive a notification straight to your email.
+You could set an automation so that every time a task is completed you receive a notification straight to your email.
 Or you could set an automation that tells you whenever a task is stuck.

 Other things you can automate include:

-- Task creation: create any type of task automatically.
+- Task creation: create any type of task automatically

-- Dependencies: set dependencies between activities and define clear priorities.
+- Dependencies: set dependencies between activities and define clear priorities

-- Recurring activities: automate recurring tasks and repurpose that time into more productive initiatives.
+- Recurring activities: automate recurring tasks and repurpose that time into more productive initiatives

-- Custom: build custom automations to streamline any type of process or workflow.
+- Custom: build custom automations to streamline any type of process or workflow

 This way, you can reduce the need to micromanage and still oversee the progress of your team’s work with ease.
 In fact, monday.com helps you automate over 250,000 human actions, so the sky’s the limit.
 To get a better understanding of our automations center, we suggest you watch this short video overview.